 Also, cause we’re all learning how to market here, even those of you who are not in marketing per say, say who you are and what your product is, and say it in a way that shows how excited you are about what you do.

-Speaker 3: Sorry to have offended the 33, 33% of the people here that I have just described, I apologize.
+Audience: My name is Shane, I suck ass at marketing.
+We are HubSpot customers, and we are Admin Arsenal, we sell software to Windows administrators, so they can deploy software.
+Basically, our customers are geeks, the forty year old virgins that live at home in the basement with their mom, Anyway, where I’ve had a difficult – sorry to have offended the 33, 33% of the people here that I have just described, I apologize.
 Anyway, I uh, I’ve had a difficult time in trying to separate, I mean I’ve got a Twitter account, and I want to post about, suggestions for, you know for how to use our software, I’m not sure whether to use, my, my business Twitter account, or the actual company’s Twitter account, I never use my personal Twitter account, and I don’t, uh, there are actually people in this room who shall remained unnamed that I stopped following because well they had some great insight, I also found out what color stool their kids laid that day, and it usually matched whatever the wife made for lunch which I also read about so where do I, where’s that balance?
-I want to be able to use it, do I use my professional, you know, do I use the Admin Arsenal account, etc?
+I want to be able to use it, do I use my professional account, you know, do I use the Admin Arsenal account, etc?

 Um, but so much of it is trial and error and experimentation, and so much of it is predicated on what you’re actually willing to sustain, cause what’s useless is when you have five different accounts, and they’re all perfectly targeted, and four of them haven’t updated in three months.
 That help?
 OK great.
 OK good lots of questions.
 I don’t have to unicorn you.

-Speaker 5: It connects uh, software users, web application owners, with their users so it helps to build relationship.
+Audience: It connects uh, software owners, web application owners, with their users so it helps to build relationship.

 Next microphone person?
 Up there?
 If the people with the mics just want to find someone who had their hand up then, yeah plan to have it ready.
 Thanks

-Speaker 6: Um yeah, hi my name is Alex, I’m from jitbit software, I’m looking at your Twitter account, and I see that you follow 80,000 people, do you really have time,
+Audience: Um yeah, hi my name is Alex, I’m the Founder of jitbit software, I’m looking at your Twitter account, and I see that you follow 80,000 people, do you really have time,

 Speaker: Almost 86, oh no that’s right.